Particular/docs.particular.net/nservicebus/tools/migrate-to-native-delivery.md

 `SELECT * FROM MigrationsEntity`

-To list all of the timeouts that were supposed to be migrated please run the following query
+To list all of the timeouts that were supposed to be migrated run the following query

 `SELECT * FROM StagedTimeoutEntity`